Benefit Charge FAQs

 √ of total square feet x (18)* x (category factor) x (response factor) x (risk factor) x (fire flow factor) x (discount) = Benefit Charge.

-When the structural improvement(s) on a property have higher than normal risk or fire loading, as defined by the National Fire Protection Association (NFPA) in Standard 13, other NFPA documents, or when a property generates demand for fire services, the benefit charge formula adds to the base fire benefit charge as follows:
+When the structural improvement(s) on a property have higher than normal risk or fire loading, as defined by the National Fire Protection Association (NFPA) in Standard 13, other NFPA documents, or when a property generates excess demand for fire services, the benefit charge formula adds to the base fire benefit charge as follows:

 - A 30% increase when products or uses with high combustibility or high rates of heat release are present.